Muhammad-Yunus/Jetson-Nano-OpenCV-CUDA-Test/README.md

 L4T (Linux for Tegra) OS used by Jetson Nano is already included with NVIDIA JetPack SDK.
 It bundels all jetson platform software, including TensorRT, cuDNN, CUDA Toolkit, VisionWorks, GStreamer, and OpenCV, all built on top of L4T with LTS Linux kernel.
 However, the default OpenCV is not CUDA enabled, wich means we can't use CUDA to accelerate for example DNN inferencing in OpenCV.

 ## Install OpenCV with CUDA Enable
 To make CUDA enable in OpenCV, we need to build the OpenCV with CUDA from Source.
-You follow this repo to do that : https://github.com/mdegans/nano_build_opencv
+Follow this repo to do that : https://github.com/mdegans/nano_build_opencv

 ## Test OpenCV with CUDA Enabled
 - Run `opencv-info.py` to check build information (to make sure if CUDA already enabled in OPENCV),